Updated May 2016

 - Damage to the nerves and nerve roots

-- Damage to the esophagus, carotid artery or vocal cords
+- Damage to the esophagus, trachea, or vocal cords

 - Fusion that does not heal